 The recipe for these nectarine scones only requires one nectarine!
 It’s the perfect recipe when you have only lonely nectarine that may be a little past it’s prime.
 Perhaps it’s bruised, maybe it got squished, or maybe you’re just tried of eating raw nectarines.

 These nectarine scones are moist, buttery, and just a tad sweet.
-They’re perfect for breakfast, alongside your early afternoon coffee, or even served alongside a meat and cheese board!

 When it comes to making scones (and biscuits and pie dough), it’s best to work with COLD ingredients.
 It’s also a good idea to chill your mixing bowl.

 Similar to pie dough, in scone making butter (or choice of fat like lard or shortening) is cut into the dry ingredients.
 This technique helps to produce that flakey texture.
-The little pockets of butter melt and steam during baking, helping to leaven the scone, while also those flakey layers.

 I suggest using a handy dandy pastry blender tool to cut the butter into the flour mixture.
 Otherwise, you can use two fork or simply work quickly and use your fingers.
-At this stage, the mixture should look like coarse, peddled sand.

 Nectarine Scones